 Moreover, this ion shows resonance stabilization between the two oxygen atoms, which are not connected to hydrogen.
 In nature, bicarbonate is alkaline, and it is the conjugate acid of the carbonate ion and the conjugate base of the carbonic acid.
 Furthermore, the positively charged ions can combine with the negatively charged oxygen in this ion and form ionic salts.
 The most common salt of bicarbonate is sodium bicarbonate, which we name as baking powder in everyday use.
 Moreover, bicarbonate compounds release carbon dioxide when reacting with acids.

-What is the difference between Carbonate and Bicarbonate?
+What is the Difference Between Carbonate and Bicarbonate?

-• Compounds with carbonate ions are not soluble in water at the room temperature and atmospheric pressure.
+Another significant difference between carbonate and bicarbonate is that, in strongly basic conditions, there will be more carbonate ions, whereas, bicarbonate ions will be more in weak basic solution.
+Furthermore, the ability to dissolve in water also contributes to a difference between carbonate and bicarbonate.
+That is; the compounds with carbonate ions are not soluble in water at the room temperature and atmospheric pressure.
 However, many bicarbonate salts are soluble in water at room temperature.